AHEC Scholars Program

 - Be a part of a federally recognized program

-- Opportunity to engage with communities in 35 counties across South Texas
+- Opportunity to engage with medically underserved communities

 - Learn about different populations living within South Texas